What Is the Legal Age to Drive a Golf Cart in Michigan?

 Does the Costco warranty cover battery replacement?

-Yes, the membership includes a 5-year battery warranty covering 70% capacity loss or defects, with free replacement at Costco service centers.
+Yes.
+Members receive a 5-year battery warranty covering defects or 70% capacity loss, with free replacement at Costco service centers.

 Can non-members purchase ICON EVs through Costco?

-No, ICON EV golf carts are exclusively available to active Costco members with a valid membership card at time of purchase and delivery.
+No. ICON EV golf carts are available exclusively to active Costco members with a valid membership.

 Are demo models available for test drives?